You don't need to look like the Stay Puft Marshmallow Man

 Lastly, you’ll also want to be sure you have either wool or synthetic material socks, and something to keep your hands and head warm.
 You may also want to invest in a pair of shoes that provides some protection from snow and slush you’ll inevitably be running through.
 You can read more about the benefits of GORE-TEX here.

-Investing in a few key pieces will make dressing for cold-weather runs easy.
+Investing in a few key pieces will make dressing for cold-weather runs and walks easy.
 You don't have to suffer through being too cold or too warm or feeling too bulky.
-We're here to help you find the right pieces to get you through winter to race day!
+We're here to help you find the right pieces to get you through winter!